 Musical Instrument Museum is located 20miles from the north of downtown Phoenix.
 It is open all week round from 9 a.m. to 5 p.m.

 If you are there with your young one, then get ready to get yourself and them some knowledge about the animal kingdom.
 It’s always to good study with little fun.
-The zoo located on the 125 acres of land has four trails that will take you to the different types of habitats.
+The zoo located on 125 acres of land has four trails that will take you to the different types of habitats.
 The zoo shelters animals like baboons, Galápagos tortoises, Sumatran tigers, Asian elephants, and Komodo dragons.
 Visit a petting zoo to experience a live encounter with animals like a giraffe.

 Other than this, you can also go for a safari train tour or a carousel ride.
 Add a visual effect to your trip with a 4-D theatre.
-The Phoenix Zoo is located in the southwest of the desert botanical garden.
+The Phoenix Zoo is located southwest of the desert botanical garden.
 Before visiting the zoo, check out the timings on its official website as it offers seasonal tours.

 Pueblo Grande Museum